Karma Tseten: Political and religious program

 After 1565-66 Karma Tseten, who was also known as Zhingshagpa, declared himself Tsangtö Gyalpo, King of Upper Tsang.
-It was nevertheless clear that the new royal line did not have the prestige of families descended from the ancient Tibetan kings; in fact, their status as an upstart dynasty may have contributed to their hasty end in 1642.
+The new royal line did not have the prestige of families descended from the ancient Tibetan kings; in fact, their status as an upstart dynasty may have contributed to their hasty end in 1642.

 The 16th century was marked by a relative decline of secular noble houses in comparison to the main Buddhist sects, such as the Gelugpa and Karma Kagyu, which formed comprehensive ritual alliances with political repercussions.
 In this volatile political-religious landscape it was important for a new ruler to find support from the sects.
 The 9th Karmapa hierarch, Wangchuk Dorje, met Karma Tseten in 1567, and again in 1585 and 1590.
 The meetings seem to have been accompanied by the transfer of tutelary deities to the king.

-But the dynasty founded by Karma Tseten also kept good relations with representatives of the Jonang, Sakya and Nyingma sects.
+The dynasty founded by Karma Tseten also kept good relations with representatives of the Jonang, Sakya and Nyingma sects.
 The overall strategical aim of his rule was to keep Tibet free from the encroaching Mongols who began to ally with the Third Dalai Lama, Sonam Gyatso, in his time.
 He wished to bring back the institutions of the old Tibetan Empire in order to achieve a well-governed and prosperous Tsang.

-Karma Tseten and his offspring do not seem to have entertained any relations with the Ming Dynasty of China.
+Karma Tseten and his offspring do not seem to have had any relations with the Ming Dynasty of China.